timwiel/libreoffice2git/README.md

 ./libreoffice2git.sh --pictures --unzip --input resume.odt
 ```

+## Git Pre-Commit Hook

+To automate the git management of the office files you can install a git pre-commit hook that builds the files on already tracked office files.

+Just copy the `githook-pre-commit` to `.git/hooks/pre-commit`

+The libreoffice2git.sh will need to be run on each new .odt file before the hook will track the changes automatically

 ## Based on

 This script is based on the powershell script for Microsoft Word .docx files by Tomáš Hübelbauer found at https://github.com/TomasHubelbauer/modern-office-git-diff